This article describes foreign currency conversion in Zuora.

 Configure Foreign Currency Conversion

 To enable foreign currency conversion, you must configure your home currency in Zuora and indicate whether to use the default exchange rate provider or upload custom exchange rates.

-- Navigate to Z-Finance Settings > Manage Currency Conversion.
+- Click your username at the top right and navigate to Finance Settings > Manage Currency Conversion.

 - Complete the following fields: